intermine/intermine-apps-c/elasticsearch/README.md

 * Have a button that shows a detail that shows us the whole document.
 * Breadcrumbs showing past few queries or show them in a sidebar if too wide.
 * Do not yellow-highlight the `<thead/>`
-* Have a link to load example documents in instead of doing it every time
 * Is there a smoother way to transition between notifications?
 * Load in example publications showing little documents as previews showing detail when clicking on them.